Amitabh-DevOps/dev-gemini-clone/ENV_SETUP.md

 ## Prerequisites: Create a Project in Google Cloud Console & setup OAuth consent screen
 - **Project and API Configuration:**
-  - Go to the [Google Cloud Console](https://console.cloud.google.com/) and create or select your production project.
+  - Go to the [Google Cloud Console](https://console.cloud.google.com/) and create project.
   - then search for `project` at top search bar
   - select a create a project.
     ![alt text](image-4.png)